San7o/valFuzz/README.md

 Running 1337 tests...
 ```

-valFuzz (or val-di-Fuzz) is a modern cross-platform testing and fuzzing library for C++23.
+valFuzz (or val-di-Fuzz) is a modern cross-platform testing, fuzzing and benchmarking library for C++23.
 Check out [tests](./tests) for some examples on how to use this library, or read the online documentation [here](https://san7o.github.io/brenta-engine-documentation/valfuzz/v1.0/).

 > valFuzz is the official testing library for [Brenta Engine](https://github.com/San7o/Brenta-Engine).